 Annually, around 20 lives are lost in crashes in which WA Police suspect fatigue is a factor.
 Fatigue-related road deaths and serious injuries are not restricted to rural and regional roads, nor are they restricted to people driving long distances.

 When you are driving tired, you can drift in and out of sleep without knowing it.
-Sleep experts call this a micro-sleep and can last three to five seconds.
+Sleep experts call this a micro-sleep and it can last three to five seconds.
 They are the main cause of fatigue-related crashes.
 A micro-sleep of five seconds at 110km/h is like travelling the length of an Aussie rules football field with your eyes closed.

 Don't Ignore the Yawning Signs